 To play games against other people, you can use one of the lobby clients (recommended one is SpringLobby) to join the official Spring server, which acts as a hub for players and developers alike.
 There you can join Metal Factions game rooms (look for "nebula" hosts) and there are also rooms for other games on various stages of development.

-There's not really a dedicated community yet.
-Games sometimes happen throughout the week, but are more likely to happen during the weekends from 16:00 to 04:00 GMT.
+There's a small community that generally plays throughout the week from 19:00 to 04:00 GMT.
 If you don't like waiting, you can add MFAI bots and start or invite friends to play with you.

 People attract people.